MasonRosenau/task-manager/README.md

 [empty line]
 ```
 Note that the file ends in a newline character.
 This is important when it comes to exporting tasks by appending to an existing file.
+- This allows you to import tasks from a file, create new tasks using Task Manager, and then export the tasks to the same file without any issues!

 ## Exporting Tasks